BrianRiffle/GettingandCleaningData/CodeBook.md

 ### Data Descriptions
-*The subject id identifies for which of the 30 participants the data was collected *The activity identifies the activity in which that participant was engaged at the time of data collection *These identifiers are followed by 561 specific data types.
+The subject id identifies for which of the 30 participants the data was collected The activity identifies the activity in which that participant was engaged at the time of data collection These identifiers are followed by 561 specific data types.
 See the features_info.txt file in the UCI HAR Dataset folder for more detailed information

+### Utilized Data
+For the purposes of this course project only  79 variables regarding the standard deviation and the mean were utilized.
+This data set contained no NA's

-###
+### Returned Data
+The script returns a text file containing the data grouped by subject and activity with the mean of each of the 79 variables reported.